 8.2.1.
 The PFT Program may include numerous activities and a personal fitness regimen that will have obtainable objectives.
 The PFT Officers of the various flights will be responsible for inputting the individual cadet PFT results in the AFJROTC wellness tracking system.

 8.3.
-Physical Fitness Training Award Program.
-The unit Physical Training Officer will announce with instructions (contingent on the ASI’s approval) the dates of the physical fitness tests.
-There will be six exercises, Figure 8.2, that will be graded.
-Cadets that score in the 70-79 percentile will be awarded the PFT ribbon.
-Those cadets scoring in the 80-89 percentile will be awarded the PFT ribbon with a Bronze Star.
-Cadets scoring in the 90-99 percentile will be awarded the PFT ribbon with a Silver Star.
-Finally, those cadets scoring in the 100 percentile will earn the PFT ribbon with a Gold Star.
+Physical Training (PT) Award Program.
+The unit PT Officer will announce the dates of the physical fitness assessments upon obtaining the ASI’s approval.
+Detailed instructions of how the assessments will be conducted will be provided to each Flight PT Officer.
+There will be an initial assessment (Presidential Fitness Assessment) no later than September 30th.
+Another assessment will be given by April 15th.
+This will illustrate to cadets how well they performed (gains or losses) during the school calendar year.
+All cadets must be assessed.
+If a cadet misses the assessment day, it is his or her responsibility to make arrangements with the ASI to make it up.
+The award will be given to cadets that demonstrate a positive attitude, involved in all exercises, gives 100 percent to his or her ability, and having taken the assessment.
+Not wearing the PT uniform and/or having no more than two excused absences will disqualify any cadet from this award.

 8.4.
 Competitions.
 During the year, physical fitness and athletic competitions will become a part of field days, flight, and other corps competitions.